What is a Divestiture?

-- Redundant business units – most companies decide to sell off a part of their core operations if they are not performing, in order to place more focus on the units that are performing well and are profitable.
+Most companies decide to sell off a part of their core operations if they are not performing in order to place more focus on the units that are performing well and are profitable.

-- Increase resale value – the sum of a company’s individual asset liquidation value exceeds that of the market value of combined assets, meaning there is more gain realized in liquidation than there is in retaining the existing assets.
+The sum of a company’s individual asset liquidation value exceeds that of the market value of its combined assets, meaning there is more gain realized in liquidation than there is in retaining existing assets.

 How is a divestiture carried out?